Kasibzinar/kasibzinar/README.md

 Learn → Build → Break → Debug → Understand → Repeat

-I prefer hands‑on learning by building projects and iterating.
-Debugging and deliberate practice are central to how I improve.
+I prioritize building real things to deepen understanding.
+Iteration and debugging are central to skill growth.

 ---

 ## AI & future direction

-I am interested in the intersection of AI and web development and explore practical ways AI can enhance user experiences and developer tools.
-This is an area of ongoing learning and experimentation — not a formal job title.
+I’m interested in the intersection of AI and web development and explore practical ways AI can enhance user experiences and developer tools.
+This is an area of ongoing exploration and experimentation — not a job title.

 Long‑term trajectory: Frontend → APIs → Backend → Databases → Authentication → Deployment → AI integration → Full‑Stack applications